danmunson/travel-blog/README.md

 5. Pick a password and generate its SHA256 hash: `npm run hash-pwd -- "your password"`
 6. Set `ADMIN_SHA256` variable in `.env.local`
 7. Set the `DATA_DIRECTORY` variable to the FULL path to your `.blogdata` directory
+8. If you're using HTTPS for your website, uncomment the `SESSION_RESTRICTION` variable
-8. Generate a build using `npm run build`
+9. Generate a build using `npm run build`
-9. To run your server, just run `npm run start`
+10. To run your server, just run `npm run start`

 ## Running
 Note that "deletions" are performed by dereferencing at the level of the JSON files.